FOCUS-In Southeast Asian internet battle, Sea's rise sends rivals scrambling

 The next showdown will be in financial services.

-Sea has bought Indonesian lender Bank BKE and has hired a veteran of China's peer-to-peer platforms to head its "SeaMoney" banking efforts.
+Sea has bought Indonesia's Bank BKE and has hired a veteran of China's peer-to-peer platforms to head its "SeaMoney" banking efforts.

 "SeaMoney can become the Ant Financial of Southeast Asia," said Daniel Jacobs, managing partner at emerging markets hedge fund Kora, a Sea shareholder.